-It is also the line manager's responsibility to carefully consider an application for flexible retirement and examine how the flexible retirement application and desired working pattern can be accommodated within a particular service area or function.
-Where the request cannot be supported the line manager should explore alternative options with the employee which may be mutually agreeable.
+It is also your line manager's responsibility to carefully consider an application for flexible/phased retirement and examine how the flexible/phased retirement application and desired working pattern can be accommodated within a service area or function.
+Where the request cannot be supported your line manager should explore alternative options with you which may be mutually agreeable.

-Where the application can be supported the line managers must present a retirement business case which must be approved in relation to both:
+Where the application can be supported your line manager must present a retirement business case which must be approved in relation to both: